-Students wishing to study Chinese in Context, Chinese and Literature, Japanese in Context, Japanese and Literature, Korean in Context or Korean and Literature courses may pursue these through the Saturday School of Community Languages.
-Students must see Mrs Helga Lam, Head Teacher Languages, for an application form.
+Students wishing to study Chinese in Context, Chinese and Literature, Japanese in Context, Korean in Context or Korean and Literature courses may pursue these through the Secondary College of Languages.
+Students must see Ms Amali Ranaweera, Head Teacher Languages, for an application form.

-Students choosing a Beginners language, Continuers or Heritage language courses must complete an eligibility assessment before they will be accepted into the course.
+Students choosing a Beginners language, Continuers or Heritage language course must complete an eligibility assessment before they will be accepted into the course.

-See Mrs Lam for further information.
+See Ms Ranaweera for further information.